-The infraspinatus (also infraspinatus muscle, latin: musculus infraspinatus) is a flat, triangular shaped muscle of the shoulder girdle, belonging to the rotator cuff muscles.
+The infraspinatus (Latin: musculus infraspinatus) is a flat, triangular shaped muscle of the shoulder girdle, belonging to the rotator cuff muscles.

 The infraspinatus stabilizes the glenohumeral joint and provides external rotation of the upper arm.

 The infraspinatus is innervated by the suprascapular nerve (C5 - C6).

 The blood supply to the infraspinatus muscle is largely provided by the supraspinatus artery and the circumflex scapular artery.